Author: Jamie Lewis – PGA Teaching Professional

 Technical Review

-PXG advertises fast ball speeds, ideal balance of distance and maximum forgiveness, outstanding feel/sound, ”Smoking Hot Looks”, and “Killer Price” (Yes, they even have acronyms on their website).
+PXG advertises fast ball speeds, an ideal balance of distance and maximum forgiveness, outstanding feel/sound, ”Smoking Hot Looks”, and “Killer Price” (Yes, they even have acronyms on their website).

-There’s a “railed sole” design for the bottom of the club that essentially places a small cut-out towards the back of the clubhead to improve CG, MOI, and enhance the sound upon impact.
+There’s a “railed sole” design for the bottom of the club that essentially places a small cut-out towards the back of the clubhead to improve CG, and MOI, and enhance the sound upon impact.

 The top of the club features a hybrid crown construction that utilizes titanium at the heel and toe of the club with a carbon-fiber hitting zone.
 This promotes stability through the impact zone by keeping the head weight pushed out to the ends.